chryzsh/DarthSidious/building-a-lab-with-esxi-and-vagrant.md

 #### Download operating systems in Vagrant

 Using the following syntax download the required operating systems using Vagrant.
 Select `vmware_desktop` as provider when prompted.
-It is wise to choose boxes from the Vagrant cloud that doesn't have a configuration, those are usually indicated by `nocm`.
+It is wise to choose boxes from the Vagrant cloud that doesn't have any configuration management built in; those are usually indicated by `nocm`.

     vagrant box add opentable/win-2008r2-enterprise-amd64-nocm
     vagrant box add opentable/win-2012r2-standard-amd64-nocm